Garrison Petawawa: History

 From December 1914 to May 1916, Petawawa was used as an internment camp for 750 German and Austrian prisoners of World War I. Most of these men were civilian internees, the majority of them Ukrainians and other Europeans who came to the Dominion from the Austro-Hungarian Empire, and so were categorized as "enemy aliens" at the outbreak of the war.
 At the same time Canada Car and Foundry Company had developed three inch shells and were being tested at the camp by Russian artillery.
 The prisoners, in effect forced labourers, were instrumental in helping clear roads and timber opening up an artillery range and so making these tests possible.
 From May 1916 to 1918, 10,767 Canadian troops were trained at Petawawa before being sent overseas.

 The Garrison is also home to a marked grave of a member of the Chinese Labour Corps, Chou Ming Shan, whom died in transit in France in 1917 and buried at the base.
 Commonwealth War Graves Commission installed an official grave marker in 2019.

 During World War II, three training centres (two artillery and one engineering) were established at Camp Petawawa.
 In September 1942, 12,515 troops were stationed on the base.
 The peak load was reached during 1943 when approximately 20,000 troops were undergoing training at one time.
 As in the previous war, Petawawa was the site of an internment camp.
 The camp's official designation was Internment Camp No.33; located at Centre Lake it held 645 civilian internees.
-There were 28 different nationalities, the majority being Italian and German people identified as enemy aliens.
+There were 28 different nationalities, the majority being Italians and Germans identified as enemy aliens.

 In 1947, the training of militia and regular units of the Canadian Army resumed.
 The Royal Canadian Dragoons and 1st Battalion, The Royal Canadian Regiment were moved to Camp Petawawa in 1948.
 Upon being given the status of a permanent camp, it was officially designated "Camp Petawawa" in May 1951.
 During the next few years construction continued in order to accommodate more regular units, married quarters and schools for the soldiers' dependents.
 Units of the Special Force, such as 2 RCHA, 8th Hussars, PPCLI, and 1 RCR earmarked for service in Korea were concentrated at Petawawa before transferring to the United States for departure to the Korean Theatre.
 The 2nd Canadian Infantry Brigade Group was stationed to Petawawa upon return from Germany in 1959.
 This formation was redesignated 2 Combat Group in 1966.